 New Perspectives on Learning and Instructionis published by Routledge in conjunction with EARLI (European Association for Research on Learning and Instruction).
 The series publishes cutting edge international research focusing on all aspects of learning and instruction in both traditional and non-traditional educational settings.
 Titles published within the series take a broad and innovative approach to topical areas of research, are written by leading international researchers and are aimed at a research and post-graduate student audience.

-Edited By Natallia B Hanssen, Sven-Erik Hansén, Kristina Ström
+By Natallia Bahdanovich Hanssen, Sven-Erik Hansén, Kristina Ström

 March 01, 2021

 The concepts of inclusion and inclusive education for children with special education needs (SEN) have been widely accepted as imperative undertakings in the education spectrum.
 This book posits the practice of these ideas by scrutinizing the methodologies adopted by varied nations of the two ...

 By Åsa Mäkitalo, Todd E. Nicewonger, Mark Elam

 June 24, 2019

 Designs for Experimentation and Inquiry examines how digital media is reconfiguring the established worlds of research, education and professional practice.
 It reflects on the theoretical, methodological and ethical issues shaping contemporary engagements with digital learning and offers insights ...

 Informal Learning at Work reflects the growing interest in changing the way the workplace encourages and enhances learning and professional development.
 Due to societal, economic, and technological developments, organisations face the pressure of growing knowledge-intensity and the need for ...

 By Eva Kyndt, Vincent Donche, Keith Trigwell, Sari Lindblom-Ylänne